All campus employment is coordinated through the Office of Financial Aid. The following FAQs may be of help if you are considering an on-campus job.

 A student may only have one position through Federal Work Study, but you may have multiple positions through Rice Work.
 Thus, if you have a Federal Work Study position, then your second position must be processed through Rice Work.
 Please remember, your combined hours should not exceed 20 hours per week.

-As an F-1 or J-1 student, you have the opportunity to engage in on-campus work or practical training opportunities off-campus.
+As an F-1 or J-1 student, you have the opportunity to engage in on-campus work or practical training opportunities off campus.
 However, you must obtain the appropriate work authorization before starting to work.
 If you work even one day before or after your authorization, you must leave the U.S. or face deportation.
-Please see the web pages of the Office of International Students & Scholars at http://oiss.rice.edu/gateway.aspx?id=202 for more information.
+For more information, please see the Office of International Students and Scholars web pages.
 The Office of Financial Aid does not advise students on this topic.
-Please contact the OISS at 713.348-6095.
+Please contact the OISS at 713-348-6095.

 Once you have been hired, you must submit the following completed forms to your department supervisor.